encoredev/encore/docs/observability/tracing.md

 subtitle: Track requests across your application and infrastructure
 ---

-Distributed systems often have many moving parts, making it it difficult to understand what your code is doing and finding the root-cause to bugs.
+Distributed systems often have many moving parts, making it difficult to understand what your code is doing and finding the root-cause to bugs.
 That’s where Tracing comes in.
 If you haven’t seen it before, it may just about change your life.

-Tracing is a revolutionary way to gain insight into what your applications is doing.
+Tracing is a revolutionary way to gain insight into what your applications are doing.
 It works by capturing the series of events as they occur during the execution of your code (a “trace”).
-This works by propagating a trace id between all individual systems, then corralating and joining the information together to present a unified picture of what happened end-to-end.
+This works by propagating a trace id between all individual systems, then correlating and joining the information together to present a unified picture of what happened end-to-end.

 As opposed to the labor intensive instrumentation you'd normally need to go through to use tracing, Encore automatically captures traces for your entire application – in all environments.
 Uniquely, this means you can use tracing even for local development to help debugging and speed up iterations.